Serving Our Community

 Our staff at First National Bank of South Miami volunteer their time, skills, knowledge and enthusiasm to promote the quality of life in our community.
 Our staff leadership is reflected in the community to: identify, analyze, collaborate, and solve pressing societal needs and issues through the efforts of broadly engaged citizen organizations.

 We believe good financial practices start early.
-In 1987, with a charter from the Office of the Controller of the Currency, we opened a teaching bank called Twiglet at David Fairchild Elementary School to educate children on the importance of saving money and managing it responsibly.
+In 1987, we opened a teaching bank called Twiglet at David Fairchild Elementary School to educate children on the importance of saving money and managing it responsibly.
 Twiglet also teaches students how banks operate.
 Housed in a renovated caboose donated to the school by a railroad company, it is operated and completely staffed by children and open for business only to them.

 Six of the bank’s officers are actively engaged in Chamber South, the chamber of commerce representing the greater South Dade area for more than 75 years.
 Our executive vice president was the chair for 2009-2010 and still serves on both the board and executive committee.
 We are also active in several committees including: small business, government affairs, ambassadors, and Chamber Next.
 The bank sponsors Chamber South events annually.
 Our bank has enjoyed a great relationship with Chamber South for decades.